Students of the Dutch bachelor’s programme, see Psychometrie

-C. Students acquire the skills required to use statistical software for classical and modern test analysis, factor analysis and discriminant analysis.
+C: Skills.
+Acquiring skills in dealing with statistical software for classical and modern test analysis, factor analysis and discriminant analysis.

 Students are not automatically enrolled for an examination.
 They can register via uSis from 100 to 10 calendar days before the date; students who are not registered will not be permitted to take the examination.
 Registering for exams